AgabiYounes/List-of-countries-and-their-flags-in-Json-and-EMOJI-CSS/README.md

 ## Installation

-To install it in your project, you must use the CDN version of [Emoji CSS library](https://emoji-css.afeld.me/), or you can download the Emoji CSS file and insert it directly in your project (the CSS file is available in this repository).
+To install it in your project, you can use the CDN version of [Emoji CSS library](https://emoji-css.afeld.me/), or you can download the Emoji CSS file and insert it directly in your project (the CSS file is available in this repository).

 ## Usage